Ryan O'Quinn: Life and career

 He was named "YouTube Star of the Moment" and "YouTube Star of the Month" by G4 Network series Attack of the Show.

 O'Quinn is the lead actor in the film Believe that was partially filmed in his hometown of Grundy, Virginia.
 The film was released theatrically nationwide in the United States on December 2, 2016.

 O'Quinn is the lead actor in the feature film Paul's Promise, the true story of Paul Holderfield, Jr, a racist firefighter-turned-pastor in the height of the Civil Rights movement in the United States.
 He has won multiple awards for Best Actor for playing the role.
 The film was released theatrically in the U.S. in October 2022.

 In 2021 O'Quinn and his wife Heather produced the film "Little Angels" starring Dean Cain that will be released in 2023.

 The couple also launched "Integrity Releasing" a film and television distribution company.

+The husband-wife team also produced 2023's "Bringing Back Christmas" that was filmed at Capernaum Studios in Poolville, Texas.

 Press releases show O'Quinn as the host of an upcoming weekly talk show focusing on celebrity news, faith, sports, lifestyle and DIY segments.